Jay-shm/Restaurant-Management-System/README.md

-# Restaurant Management System
+# Restaurant Management System - DBMS / DMQP Project

-A comprehensive Restaurant Management System that includes features for managing orders, tables, and staff.
-The system provides an admin panel to update order statuses, hire and fire staff, and manage table availability.
+## Project Overview
+This project is a **Database Management System (DBMS)** or **DMQP** project designed for efficient restaurant management.
+It features an admin panel for managing orders, staff, and tables.
+Built with **PHP** and **MySQL**, it handles real-time order processing, staff management, and dynamic table allocation.

 ## Features